Documentation Index

 ValueError.
 Cycles are unrecoverable — a cyclic plan cannot be executed.

-"fast" to steps it considers simple and deterministic (data lookup, format conversion, straightforward retrieval) and null to steps requiring deeper reasoning.
-The executor uses this hint to select the appropriate LLM per step.
+"fast" to steps it considers simple and deterministic (data lookup, format conversion, straightforward retrieval), null to steps requiring standard reasoning (resolved to the general model), and "reasoning" to steps requiring deep analysis.
+The executor uses this hint to select the appropriate LLM per step via the ModelRegistry.
 When in doubt, the prompt instructs the LLM to use null — it is always safer to use the more capable model.
+For domain-specific tasks (legal, medical, financial), the planner receives domain context from the router and is guided to assign model_hint="reasoning" to steps requiring specialist accuracy.

 Input construction.
 The enriched query combines conversation history with the current request.
 If the conversation is long, history is loaded via DbMemory and formatted as "Previous conversation: ...".
 When the resulting enriched query exceeds 16K tokens (estimated via CompactUtils.estimate_tokens), it is LLM-summarized using the planner_input hint prompt from ContextGuard before being passed to the planner.
 The fallback when no fast LLM is available: hard-truncate to the last 20K characters.